 Students pursuing an Associate in Applied Science in Graphic Design Technology may complete select courses for this program online.
-Courses within this program may also be offered on-site at our Dowagiac or Niles Campus.
+Courses within this program may also be offered on-site at our Dowagiac or Niles campus.

-Course ID Course Credits

-ENGL 103 or ENGL 103W Freshman English 2 (or with workshop) 3 to 4 credits

-ENGL 104 Freshman English 3 3 credits
+Course ID Course Credits ENGL 103 or ENGL 103W Freshman English 2 (or with workshop) 3 to 4 credits ENGL 104 or SPEE 104 Freshman English 3 or Intro to Human Communication 3 credits